-EMPLOYER-PROVIDED BENEFIT ISSUES (CONTINUED) YES NO ■ If you contributed to an FSA with your former employer, consider contributing to the new employer's FSA plan as well.
+CASH FLOW ISSUES YES NO EMPLOYER-PROVIDED BENEFIT ISSUES (CONTINUED) Has your income changed substantially?
+If so, consider how the change in income will impact your ability to reach your goals and your ability to save.
+If you contributed to an FSA with your former employer, consider contributing to the new employer's FSA plan as well.
 Each FSA has its own annual limit.
 They are not combined.
-RETIREMENT PLANS & DEFERRED COMPENSATION ISSUES YES NO Do you have a 401(k) with your former employer?
+Do you need to update your cash flow planning?
+If so, consider the following: Review your pay stub and adjust your net income and tax RETIREMENT PLANS & DEFERRED COMPENSATION ISSUES projections.
+See "Pay Stub Review" flowchart.
+Account for any new or lost employer perks (e.g., cellular benefits, health and wellness incentives, professional development, and other assistance programs).
+Do you have a 401(k) with your former employer?
 If so, reference "Should I Roll Over My Dormant Traditional 401(k)?" flowchart to determine what you should do with your old 401(k).
+Adjust your budget as necessary for additional commuting, home office, and other out-of-pocket expenses.
 Will you have a retirement plan with your new employer?
-If so, consider the following: Enroll in the plan as soon as you can.
-Consider contributing at least enough to receive the full employer match, if any.
-Does your new employer offer equity compensation?
+If so, consider the following: Enroll in the plan as soon as you can.Consider contributing at least enough to receive the full EMPLOYER-PROVIDED BENEFIT ISSUES YES NO employer match, if any.
+Are there significant changes in the amount or type of Does your new employer offer equity compensation? employer-provided benefits?
+If so, consider how this will impact your financial situation (such as individual disability coverage).
 Do you have any unvested stock options with your former employer?
 If so, you may lose the unvested stock options.
+Will your health insurance coverage change as a result of taking a new job?
+If so, consider the following: Coordinate insurance coverage, so there are no gaps in coverage (such as COBRA).
+Check to see if your current doctors and health care providers are still in-network.
 Do you have vested stock options?
 If so, consider the following: Review exercise periods, which are usually about three months from your last day of employment (but in some cases you must exercise the options before your departure).
 If you were terminated for cause, your vested stock options might be canceled.
+Did you have an HSA with your former employer and do you expect to have one with your future employer?
+If so, consider the benefits and trade-offs of transferring the funds from your old HSA into the new HSA.
 Do you have any deferred compensation with your former employer?
 If so, review plan documents to understand the vesting schedule, distribution schedule and the distribution options available, such as yearly or lump sum.
-Did you own stock (or stock options) in a private company for which you were also employed?
+Did you have an FSA with your former employer?
+If so, consider the following: Make sure to spend all of the funds before you leave that company.
+Check with your employer to see if they have COBRA continuation coverage for the FSA. (continue on next column) Did you own stock (or stock options) in a private company for which you were also employed?
 If so, consider the impact of the shares being illiquid and if there are any clawback or repurchase rights.